 My 9mm IDPA fodder is running about $.07ea using commercial cast bullets and recycled range pickup brass.
 I can't even come close in jacketed or plated (bullets alone run $.09-.12ea).

 |February 1st, 2013, 10:45 AM||#19|

 I cast for all my pistols and revolvers.
 I place my lubed bullets in the steyerfoam containers from old Win 9mm boxs.
 I prefer soft lube and this removes the "messy" from using lead boolits.
 I find the lead boolits to be more accurate than the plated/fmj in all my guns.

 |Search tags for this page|

-is it ok to shoot lead bullets in a mp,
+is it ok to shoot lead cast bullets in s&w m&p?,

 Click on a term to search for related topics.

 |Lead Bullets in your M&P||robertbank||MP Reloading||8||January 29th, 2013 01:41 PM|

 |Lead bullets?||Jamie||MP Full Size Pistols||16||January 8th, 2009 12:18 AM|